-The Bay City Area Transportation Study (BCATS) is the principal public agency, as per Section 134 (a), conducting regional transportation studies for the Bay City Urbanized Area.
-Urbanized areas are designated by census data from 2010 and will be adjusted once the appropriate 2020 Census data has been made available.
-BCATS, through an agreement with the Bay County Board of Commissioners, provides management and policy functions for the transportation planning programs as required by the Fixing America's Surface Transportation Act (FAST Act).
-BCATS provides transportation planning services on behalf of the metropolitan planning organization (MPO) for the cities of Bay City and Essexville and the townships of Bangor, Monitor, Hampton, Portsmouth, Kawkawlin, and Frankenlust (see map, page 15).
+The Bay City Area Transportation Study (BCATS) is the principal public agency, as per Section 134 (a), conducting regional transportation studies for the Bay City Urbanized Area of Bay County Michigan.
+Urbanized areas are designated by census data and this plan is using census data from 2010 and will be adjusted once the appropriate 2020 Census data has been made available.
+BCATS, through an agreement with the Bay County Board of Commissioners, provides management and policy functions for the transportation planning programs as required by federal transportation legislation.
+BCATS provides transportation planning services on behalf of the metropolitan planning organization (MPO) for the cities of Bay City and Essexville and the townships of Bangor, Monitor, Hampton, Portsmouth, Kawkawlin, and Frankenlust (see map, page 16).
 The MPO is established by federal law in all urbanized areas of the nation to carry out the "3C" (continuing, cooperative and comprehensive) transportation planning process.
 This process is required for the area to continue to receive U.S. Department of Transportation (USDOT) funding.
 Extensive USDOT funds are spent annually in the Bay City area for highway, bridge, transit, transportation enhancement, and safety projects and improvements.

 One major function of BCATS under federal law is to produce a transportation plan for the area.
-The transportation plan is used as a basis to guide the decision of where federal transportation funds should be spent.
-The transportation plan identifies the area's transportation needs through the year 2045 as well as projects, both funded and unfunded, and policies to meet those needs.
+The Metropolitan Transportation Plan (MTP) is used as a basis to guide the decision of where federal transportation funds should be spent.
+The Metropolitan Transportation Plan identifies the area's transportation needs through the year 2045 as well as projects, both funded and unfunded, and policies to meet those needs.
 The plan shall include both long-term and short-term strategies/actions, including but not limited to, operations and management activities that lead to the systematic development of an integrated intermodal transportation system that facilitates the safe and efficient movement of people and goods in addressing current and future transportation demands.
 The transportation plan shall be reviewed and updated every five years in air quality attainment areas and at least every four years in non-attainment areas.
 This update cycle is in place to confirm the transportation plan's validity and consistency with current and forecasted transportation and land use conditions and trends as well as extending the forecast period when needed.
 In updating a plan, BCATS shall base the update on the latest estimates and assumptions for population, land use, travel, employment, congestion, and economic activity.